Thomas Larkham

-Thomas Larkham or Larcome (1602–1669) was an English Puritan clergyman, an early but not permanent settler at Dover, New Hampshire.
+Thomas Larkham or Larcome (1602–1669) was an English Puritan minister, chaplain, and apothecary who was an early but not permanent settler at Dover, New Hampshire.

 Life

 He was born at Lyme Regis, Dorset, on 17 August 1602, matriculated at Trinity College, Cambridge in 1619, and proceeded B.A. from Trinity Hall in 1622, and M.A.
 1626.
 In 1622 he was living at Shobrooke, near Crediton, where he married.

 He was instituted vicar of Northam, near Bideford, on 26 December 1626, where his puritan views brought him into trouble.
 A petition against him was delivered about 1639, and he was proceeded against in the Consistory Court at Exeter.
 In 1640 Larkham left with his family for New England, going first to Massachusetts, but moved on to Dover called also then Northam.
 Here he became minister, ousting a Mr. Knollys.
 Larkham's conduct in taking on civil as well as religious authority led to much discontent and even open warfare, and commissioners from Boston, of whom Hugh Peters was one, were sent to arbitrate.
 They found both parties in fault.
 Larkham remained at Dover until the end of 1642, when, in the account of John Winthrop, he left for England after promising not to; Winthrop also mentions the birth of an illegitimate child of which Larkham was admitted to be the father.
 Larkham himself gives the date of his departure with his son Thomas as 14 November.